jpodwys/cache-service/README.md

 # What Does cache-service Do?

 cache-service allows you to create redundant, cache-agnostic caching configurations.
-By default, it supports redis and node-cach, but you can add any cache you want as long as you follow the same interface.
+By default, it supports [redis](http://redis.io/) (using [node_redis](https://github.com/mranney/node_redis)) and [node-cache](https://github.com/tcs-de/nodecache), but you can add any cache you want as long as you follow the [same interface](#cache-module-interface).

 # Basic Usage